requarks/changelog-action/README.md

 - Turns PR ids into links and add the PR author.
 - Prepends a shortened commit SHA ID to the commit for quick access.
 - `BREAKING CHANGE` notes are added at the bottom of the changelog version along with the related commit.
-- Automatically injects the changes into the CHANGELOG.md file or creates it if it doesn't exist yet.
+- Automatically injects the changes into the CHANGELOG.md file or creates it if it doesn't exist yet. *(optional)*
 - Will not mess up with any header or instructions you already have at the top of your CHANGELOG.md.
 - Will not add duplicate version changes if it already exists in the CHANGELOG.md file.
 - Optionally exclude types from the CHANGELOG. (default: `build,docs,other,style`)